 How does debt stack up in the ethnic groups?
 Is money color blind?
 Not hardly.
 Comparing debt to debt, the Hispanic population carries the highest credit card balances from month to month.
 With an average of over $10,000.00 in credit card debt, Latino persons edge out white individuals by only $275.

 The African American population carries the least amount in overall credit card debt per billing cycle.
 But this statistic is misleading because as of 2007, over 90% of African American families were carrying a balance in credit card debt from month to month.
 This 90% was identified to be African American households earning between $10,000.00 and $24,000.00 yearly.
-The numbers look better taking the entire African American populace as a whole, click the graphic at left to see more.
+The numbers look better taking the entire African American populace as a whole, click the graphic above to see more.

 So it seems different socio-economic classes have a major effect on the amount of debt likely to be carried from month to month.
 But is there a demographic that levels the playing field?
 Sort of.
 Debt, in terms of medical care, is universally unkind with medical bills being the number one cause of bankruptcy cases.
 Cancer, heart failure, and other debilitating diseases do not generally discriminate between the different wage brackets and the bills can be hefty enough to derail even the stoutest bank accounts.